 - organising fundraising events and activities

-Through the network, we aim to put people in touch with each other – matching them by age, gender, region and their stage of bowel cancer and treatment pathway.
+We aim to put members in touch with each other, matching them by age, gender, region and their stage of bowel cancer and treatment pathway.

 Talking to another member who has been through bowel cancer, or who is going through a similar situation, can be enormously valuable and reassuring.